weaveworks/weave/site/concepts/how-it-works.md

 ---
-title: Understanding how Weave Net Works
+title: Understanding Weave Net
-menu_order: 90
+menu_order: 10
 search_type: Documentation
 ---

 A Weave network consists of a number of 'peers' - Weave Net routers residing on different hosts.
 Each peer has a name, which tends to